ESPECIALLY FOR WOMEN OUTDOORS

 Because if we can bend fully at the knees and hips, we don’t need to bend so much in the spine.

-But it’s especially important for outdoor women, since we – unlike the men – need to squat when we pee!
 Sinking the hips fully (rather than “hovering”) allows us to completely empty the bladder and reduce the risk of UTIs.
 I include Garland Pose (Malasana) in most of the classes I teach.
 My students sometimes grumble because they find it difficult, but there are lots of accessible variations.

-Make Garland Pose easier by taking a wider stance and turning your toes out.
 Many people also find it easier to keep the heels raised slightly.
 Other variations include a block to support your pelvis, a rolled mat to support your heels, support behind the knees, and allowing the hands to come to the floor.

 Sequence by Vertical Yoga.
 Images copyright Tummee.com